idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 _This post targets currently employed developers who want to switch jobs_

+**Before we get started, you should listen to this decision making framework for [switching jobs or staying where you are](https://heathbrothers.com/member-content/decisive-for-job-decisions/decisive-for-job-decisions-2/).
+It takes 30 minutes, but given how hard job changes are, I strongly recommend it**.

 Below are my stressors and mitigations:

 **Lack of confidence**